 How do I register for a Class?

 To register for a class, go to training.capcog.org and find the law enforcement courses.
 Scroll through the available classes until you reach the class you are interested in attending.
 Register by clicking on “Register Now”.
 Enter your information including payment type.
-You may register up to three people at a time.
-A registration receipt will be emailed to the address provided.
+You may register multiple people at a time.
+A registration receipt available at the end of the registration process and will be emailed to the address provided.
 If you paid online with a credit card, a transaction receipt will be emailed as well.

 To cancel a registration, training.capcog.org and find the course you need to cancel.
 Click on the “I need to cancel.” button.
 Enter the email address you provided and the registration number.
 You will receive an email showing your cancellation.
 If you prepaid, contact RLEA to request a refund.
 Be prepared to give payment information such as the check number, amount, and date mailed if paid by agency check or money order.
 If the registration was paid with a credit card, a minimum refund fee of $10 will be deducted from the refund amount.

 If you prepaid for a class with a credit card, a money order, or an agency check, contact RLEA.
 Be prepared to give payment information such as the check number, amount, and date mailed if paid by agency check or money order.
-If the registration was paid with a credit card, a minimum refund fee of $10 will be deducted from the refund amount.
+If the registration was paid with a credit card, a minimum refund fee of $50 will be deducted from the refund amount, if you canceled 30 calendar days before the course’s start date.

 Pay for courses online with a credit card, or pay ahead of the class with an agency check or money order.
 CAPCOG does not accept cash or personal checks.
 Be sure to note on the check the class name, class date, and the name of the attendee or attach a registration receipt or a flyer for the class.
 If you pre-approve your registration with your agency and obtain a purchase order, then CAPCOG can use the purchase order number to bill your department.
 CAPCOG will not bill your department without prior approval from that department.